mccornet/pl-900/06 - PowerAppsPortal.md

 # PL-900 Portals

-Power Apps portals provide a great way to allow internal and external audiences to view and interact with data from Microsoft Dataverse or Dynamics 365 with a branded, personalized, self-service experience.
+***Portals are websites that allow internal and external audiences to view and interact with data from Dataverse or Dynamics 365 with a branded, personalized, self-service experience.***

 Portals also allow you to set authentication requirements, customize data for each user, and allow users to submit their information privately with straightforward admin controls.
 Portal capabilities empower online consumers who prefer to find answers on their own through self-service and community options.
 Portals help you provide an organized, searchable knowledge base to deliver consistent, up-to-date answers and community experience for peer-to-peer support and direct interaction with your subject matter experts.
 Additionally, portals provide simple navigation with seamless transitions between self and assisted support.
 Consider a scenario where your business is already using Power Apps.

-The following are additional capabilities that Power Apps portals can deliver:
+**Portals can deliver:**

 - **Provide self-service support** - When your business is growing, rather than having to employ extra staff in call centers, you could use Power Apps portals to add self-service capabilities to your website so that your customers can search knowledge articles, engage with other customers, find answers, and create support cases when needed (that go directly into Dynamics 365 Customer Service), all without a single interaction from your resources.
-- **Build a sales pipeline** - When a lead fills out a **Contact Us** form on your company website, this information is recorded in Dynamics 365 Sales where the record can become part of your sales pipeline automatically.
+- **Build a sales pipeline** - When a lead fills out a Contact Us form on your company website, this information is recorded in Dynamics 365 Sales where the record can become part of your sales pipeline automatically.
 - **Empower employees** - When an employee needs a new computer, they can fill out an online form, where the information will be recorded in Dataverse so the helpdesk staff can immediately access and process this information.
 - **Engage mobile workforce** - Empower agents on any device, wherever they work.
 Field technicians can process and complete work orders in the field, instantly updating Dynamics 365 Field Service.

-Portals are built on top of Microsoft Dataverse.
-This architecture comes with a major benefit.
-All the differentiating features of model-driven Power Apps are the features of Power Apps portals as well, including:
+***All the differentiating features of model-driven apps are the features of portals as well, including:***

 - Centralized management
 - Common Data Model